Skip to Content

 Generally, in North Carolina, filing separation papers will involve the following steps:

-1. Draft a separation agreement that outlines crucial terms like property division, child custody and support.
+1. Draft a separation agreement that outlines crucial terms like property division, child custody, and support.

 2. Both parties must sign the agreement.